 This post may contain affiliate links from our advertising partners, such as American Express.
 Read my Advertiser Disclosure policy here.
 Additionally, some of the offers on this page may no longer be available through Deals We Like.

-- American Express Blue Cash Preferred: You’ll receive 6% cash back on groceries and 3% cash back at U.S. gas stations.
-Keep in mind though the cash back on groceries is capped at $6,000 spend in a calendar year, so you’ll only receive 6% cash back on the first $6,000 and the remaining $1,800 will receive 1% cash back.
-This means you’ll earn a maximum amount of $378 on groceries for the year.
+- Blue Cash Preferred® Card from American Express: You’ll receive 6% cash back at U.S. supermarkets and 3% cash back at U.S. gas stations.
+Keep in mind though the cash back at U.S. supermarkets is capped at $6,000 spend in a calendar year, so you’ll only receive 6% cash back on the first $6,000 and the remaining $1,800 will receive 1% cash back.
+This means you’ll earn a maximum amount of $378 at U.S. supermarkets for the year.
 On the gas side, you’ll earn a maximum amount of $78 cash back at U.S. gas stations over the course of the year.
 For these two categories combined, you’ll get a fixed $456 back in cash, if you max out.
-This card does come with a $95 annual fee.
+This card does come with a $95 annual fee. *Terms Apply.
 Value = $361/year maximum

-- There is also a no-annual fee version of the card, but if you spend a decent amount on the card, you’ll see that spending the annual fee for the preferred version is well worth it.
-With the no annual fee The Amex EveryDay® Credit Card from American Express, you’ll earn 2x points at U.S. supermarkets (up to $6,000 per year in purchases, then 1x) and 1x point at gas stations.
-And if you use your card 20 or more times on purchases in a billing cycle (on all purchases combined), you’ll get a 20% bonus on all points earned.
-This means you’ll earn 2.4x points on groceries and 1.2 points at gas stations.
-Based on the same numbers from above, this will earn you an estimated amount of 16,560 points on grocery purchases at U.S. supermarkets and 3,120 on gas, for a total of 19,680 Membership Reward points.
+- There is also a no-annual fee version of the card, but if you spend a decent amount on the card, you’ll see that spending the annual fee for the Preferred version is well worth it.
+With the no annual fee The Amex EveryDay® Credit Card from American Express, you’ll earn 2x points at U.S. supermarkets (up to $6,000 per year in purchases, then 1x) and 1x point at U.S. gas stations.
+And if you use your card 20 or more times on purchases in a billing period (less returns and credits), you’ll get a 20% bonus on all points earned.
+This means you’ll earn 2.4x points at U.S. supermarkets and 1.2 points at U.S. gas stations.
+Based on the same numbers from above, this will earn you an estimated amount of 16,560 points on grocery purchases at U.S. supermarkets and 3,120 points at U.S. gas stations, for a total of 19,680 Membership Reward points.
 I personally value this at approximately $328 which is much less then the value earned from the annual fee version of the card!
 Estimated value = $335/year (for earning Membership Reward points); OR $197/year (for earning cash back)

 Of course, those that like to redeem their points on business or first might find better value with another card as they can redeem their points for flights that typically cost $5,000+.
 But for the everyday person, one of the cards above is probably your best bet.

-- American Express Everyday
+- Blue Cash Preferred® Card from American Express

 Disclosure: This post contains affiliate links.
 As always, thanks for supporting the blog and enjoy traveling on a deal!